Diagnosing problems with and replacing your vehicle's water pump

 - A whining that changes pitch with engine speed

 Automotive water pump replacement can be an average job or a long, involved project, depending on your vehicle.
 Specialized tools needed to complete this task may be required.
-Please consult your repair manual or an Advance Auto Parts Team Member before attempting this procedure.
+Please also consult your repair manual before attempting this procedure.

 This is a project that needs some know-how

-Begin with a cool engine, then disconnect the negative battery post.
+Begin with a completely cooled engine, then disconnect the negative battery post.

 Drain your coolant into a catch pan by loosening the petcock on the bottom of the radiator.

 Replacement pumps usually come with the gaskets needed for the job.
 Refer to your repair manual and familiarize yourself with the pump type and location before beginning.

 The water pump is sometimes well hidden beneath the exhaust manifold.
 Your vehicle’s repair manual will tell you which components you'll need to remove to get to the water pump.